 Every year, around 40 aircraft are involved in a mid-air collision.
 Half of these are fatal.
 Most of these accidents happen in good visibility and daylight.
 Our traffic avoidance systems help to find, identify, and avoid hazardous traffic.
-Our systems are providing increased situational awareness to flight crews in thousands of installations worldwide.
+Our award-winning systems are providing increased situational awareness to flight crews in thousands of installations worldwide.
 They are affordable, easy to install, maintain, and use.

 Flying with a traffic system for the first time is an experience.
 You see what you have been missing.
 Our traffic systems help to make better decisions as they actively support a pilot‘s lookout.
 They provide better situational awareness, especially in situations with limited perception due to high workload or in complex traffic situations.

 Safety-relevant instruments must be reliable, trustworthy, and of the utmost quality.
 Therefore, our traffic systems are produced within our certified production processes to very strict standards.
 This way we ensure they meet all requirements for reliable avionics systems.